ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means.md

 The method willimpute for a single numeric target variable within the dataset.
 It will output a separate dataset containing the imputed target variable and information necessary to identify the records.
-Other input variables must not be passed through to the output.
+Other input variables will not be passed through to the output.

 ## Assumptions